-It is worth going inside to have a look at the beautifully tiled Mihrab ( a niche in the wall which faces the Kaabi in Mecca, and indicates the direction one needs to pray).
+It is worth going inside to have a look at the beautifully tiled Mihrab ( a niche in the wall that faces the Kaabi in Mecca, and indicates the direction one needs to pray).
 We went early in the morning to catch the soft light of the morning reflecting off the tiles.
-(Un)fortunately, we went on the eve of a religious festival and the mosque was adorned with black flags which meant we did not get to see the entrance in it’s full glory.
+(Un)fortunately, we went on the eve of a religious festival and the mosque was adorned with black flags which meant we did not get to see the entrance in its full glory.

 Tip: Be sure to also visit the side entrance of the mosque.
-The tiles there are a bit different too because they have shade of green in them.
+The tiles there are a bit different too because they have a shade of green in them.